stargazer/django-icetea/README.md

 * Any error in the request body, will return a ``Bad Request`` response.
-  For example if the data in the request body refer to Django models, if even one of the models fails to validate, the response will be ``Bad Request``.
+  For example if the data in the request body refer to Django models, if even one of the models fails to validate, the response will be ``400 Bad Request``.
+The response body will include a list, with all the objects that could not be validated.
+Every object should have an ``index`` parameter, that specifies a zero-bazed index of the request body parameter that could not be validated.

   (Similarly a ``POST`` request for a single instance, returns ``Bad request`` if the request body does not contain valid data)